Quiq/registry-ui/README.md

 * Automatically discover an authentication method (basic auth, token service etc.)
 * Caching the list of repositories, tag counts and refreshing in background
 * Event listener of notification events coming from Registry
+* Store events in sqlite or MySQL database
 * CLI option to maintain the tags retention: purge tags older than X days keeping at least Y tags

 No TLS or authentication implemented on the UI web server itself.